jenniferlyuhlee/Melomap/README.md

 ## Features:

 - User profiles - Personalization to the app that allows users to display their information, results, and bookmarked songs.
 Users can easily view other profiles to further explore music and build a community.
 - Uploading image files - To further personalize the app and provide convenience, the app allows photo file uploads directly from the user's device.
+(NOTE: Because this is a small project, the app is programmed to save the photo file in the static directory for direct use, which causes delays/bugs in the load and results.
+Will look into fixing this with an image CDN instead.)
 - Sharing search results as posts - This sharing feature brings a social aspect to the app that enables more music exploration through eachother's results.
 Music is a community and the app is built around this community!
+- Song results - Contains spotify metadata, including the track link, cover image and if available, an audio preview.
+Connects the user to Spotify's page, so they can look into the song more and add it to their playlist.
 - Search bar - Allows further exploration of other users and all posts' song results (an intentional alternative to user-follows to drive away from metrics and encourage exploration beyond the familiar).
 - Bookmarking songs - A feature that brings more functionality to the app, providing convenient access to songs that users may want to revisit, store for reference or share on their pages.